nymlab/trusted-crypto-asset/README.md

 #### Environmental Components

 * A crypto assets Issuer that complies with regulatory requirements regarding their holders (e.g. KYC and AML verification for stable coin holders; proof of registration for regulated broker dealing with specific crypto asset classes)
-* an Appchain (or DAO or Network), where fully-regulated tokens can be exchanged among addresses presenting verifiable privacy-protecting proofs
+* an Appchain (i.e. DAO, Network), where fully-regulated tokens can be exchanged among addresses presenting verifiable privacy-protecting proofs
 * A smart contract wallet architecture, providing social recovery, transaction relayer
 * A mobile identity wallet, controlling the smart contract wallet and holding credentials.
 * A set of Trusted Issuers, selected by the DAp/Appchain on the base of the policies and procedure adopted, with the capacity to issue verifiable credentials for legal and regulatory compliance